lsst-dm/dmtn-056/design.rst

             If the new DatasetType already exists, we need to make sure it's consistent with what's already present, but if it is, we probably shouldn't throw.
             Need to see if there's also a use case for throwing if the DatasetType exists or overwriting if its inconsistent.

+    .. py:method:: getDatasetType(name)

+        Return the :py:class:`DatasetType` associated with the given name.

     .. py:method:: addDataset(tag, label, uri, components, quantum=None)